JingchengYang4/JingchengYang4/README.md

 ## Jingcheng Yang

 B.S.
-Computer Science & Philosophy (2024-2028)
+Computer Science (2026-2028)

-University of Illinois Urbana-Champaign
+The University of Chicago

+---

 <!--